algorithmica-org/algorithmica/content/english/hpc/algorithms/factorization.md

 This approach lets us process almost 20k 30-bit integers per second, but it does not work for larger (64-bit) numbers unless they have small ($< 2^{16}$) factors.
 Note that this is actually an asymptotic optimization: there are $O(\frac{n}{\ln n})$ primes among the first $n$ numbers, so this algorithm performs $O(\frac{\sqrt n}{\ln \sqrt n})$ operations, while wheel factorization only eliminates a large but fixed fraction of divisors.
 If we extend it to 64-bit numbers and precompute every prime under $2^{32}$ (storing which would require several hundred megabytes of memory), the relative speedup would grow by a factor of $\frac{\ln \sqrt{n^2}}{\ln \sqrt n} = 2 \cdot \frac{1/2}{1/2} \cdot \frac{\ln n}{\ln n} = 2$.

-All variants of trial division, including this one, are bottlenecked by the speed of integer division, which can be [optimized](../hpc/arithmetic/division/) if we know the divisors in advice and allow for some precomputation:
+All variants of trial division, including this one, are bottlenecked by the speed of integer division, which can be [optimized](/hpc/arithmetic/division/) if we know the divisors in advice and allow for some precomputation.
+In particular, we can use [Lemire division check](/hpc/arithmetic/division/#lemire-reduction):

 ```c++
 // ...precomputation is the same as before,